The Future Is Wild: Exhibitions

 The exhibition at Futuroscope was called Les Animaux du Futur and was inaugurated on 5 April 2008 by French politician Hervé Novelli.
-The exhibition itself was fully interactive, utilzing augmented reality technology, and also contained the first augmented reality theme park ride in the world.
+The exhibition itself was fully interactive, utilizing augmented reality technology, and also contained the first augmented reality theme park ride in the world.
 The ride involved visitors sitting in a car, equipped with sensor-bracelets and googles with LCD-screens.
 The ride then simulated a time travel-safari expedition, with visitors being able to interact with the various creatures they encounter.
 In total, the exhibition cost €7 million to make.
 The exhibition received recognition among specialists in virtual reality, being the recipient of the prestigious Laval Virtual award in 2008.
 Les Animaux du Futur was shut down in 2012.

 Like the Futuroscope exhibition and ride, the Sydney Aquarium exhibition, open from 2010 to 2011, employed advanced technology such as holograms, computer-generated imagery, animatronics and augmented reality.
 Among other things, augmented reality and face-tracking technology was used to allow visitors to see themselves in virtual diving gear, diving alongside some of the creatures.
 In contrast to most special exhibitions, The Future Is Wild installations were separated into species-specific installations spread throughout the aquarium, rather than concentrated in one place and each showcased new technologies.
 The exhibition also intended to encourage school participation, launching a competition called "Design a Future Marine Creature", which saw the winning design become a "life-size" permanent exhibit at the aquarium.

 The exhibition at Dinosaurier-Park Münchehagen, opened in 2012, was considerably different from the French and Australian exhibitions, opting for a much more traditional exhibition containing just "life-size" models of some of the creatures of The Future Is Wild, with realistic backgrounds behind them.
 The hall containing the models was designed to act as a "journey's end", after visitors have walked through the millions of years of prehistoric creatures exhibited elsewhere in the park.
 In 2016, the sixteen The Future Is Wild models were moved to Dinosaurierpark Teufelsschlucht, another park, and placed at the end of the park's walkway of exhibited models of dinosaurs and other prehistoric creatures.